Neurotechnology-Exploration-Team/OpenBciWebGui/README.md

 ### by Michael Elia

+# This repository is deprecated.
+It depends on packages from OpenBCI that only work with nodejs v9, which causes significant security vulnerabilities.
+Use at your own risk.

 ## Requirements

 - The program must be run on a Windows computer.
 Linux and Mac are untested.
 Safari will not work because it does not allow unsecure websockets.